 Seat Guru is a resource that helps you choose the best seat, insider tips, and guides to amenities, etc. on your flight.
 Worth checking out before you take off!

 For something different: Airbnb

 I used Air BnB for our first night in the Florida Keys when we couldn’t find ANYTHING available for less that $300 on all the last minute websites and directly with hotels.
 We ended up staying on a boat and what was a stressful experience became a memorable one.

-I used in to find the most beautiful apartment in Strasbourg, France and we totally loved that trip.
+I’ve used in to find Instagram-worthy apartments such as a kitsch apartment in Strasbourg, France, and a boho apartment in Wynwood, Miami.
 Always do a scout of available hotels and hostels beforehand, as sometimes it works out way more expensive.
 But usually I LOVE airbnb.

 For hotel deals: Hotels.com

 There are SO many hotel websites, really, hundreds.
 I have found that hotels.com always delivers and therefore it is my pick for booking hotels.
 If you have time it is worth calling the hotel directly too, but 9 times out of 10 it will be cheaper here.